jaypeters/jaypeters.github.io/README.md

 ## Other Stuff

 ### Emoji
-I drafted accepted emoji proposals for Saluting Face 🫡, Bubbles 🫧, Waffle 🧇, and Yawning Face 🥱.
+I drafted emoji proposals for Saluting Face 🫡, Bubbles 🫧, Waffle 🧇, and Yawning Face 🥱.
 You can find those proposals on [the Unicode Consortium's website]([url](https://www.unicode.org/emoji/charts/emoji-proposals.html)).

 I also wrote a story for The Verge chronicling [how I made the yawning face and waffle emoji]([url](https://www.theverge.com/21327599/how-to-make-emoji-yawning-face-waffle-proposal-unicode)).